stoplightio/docs/articles/testing/overview.md

 API tests provide insight into how your API behaves under certain scenarios and can drive design if created early enough in the design process.
 Test/Behavior-driven development (TDD/BDD) encourages you to think about design requirements before writing any code.

->Stoplight further promotes this design first principle by providing [Contract Testing](/testing/leveraging-openapi/contract-testing); an integration between your tests and your OpenAPI Specification.
+>Stoplight further promotes this design-first principle by providing [Contract Testing](/testing/leveraging-openapi/contract-testing); an integration between your tests and your OpenAPI Specification.
 This allows for immediate validation and verification that your API responses match the “Contract” specified in your OpenAPI spec.

 ## Managing Technical Debt